saxomoose/ehb-pp2/README.md

 --------

  - Registry and login of users
- - Management of roles and authorisations: guest, user, librarian, admin, superadmin
+ - Management of roles and authorisations: guest, user, librarian, admin
  - Upload of documents in .pdf, .png or .jpeg format on server location
  - At upload, the librarian enters all metadata (tags) with the upload
  - Documents are picked up by fsCrawler, converted to json and presented, together with all the manual metadata, to the Elasticsearch stack for indexing
  - Elasticsearch stores all documents on index "insuraquest" in json format
- - All users (except for guests) can perform ful text searches on content and add filters based on criteria such as language, issuer, insurance type, etc.
+ - All users (except for guests) can perform full text searches on content and add filters based on criteria such as language, issuer, insurance type, etc.
  - Search results are shown in order of relevance (highest scores are shown on top); highlighting leads to rendering only some fragments of the content
  - Full reading of the document is only a click away.
  - Modification of tags